mitch-b/course-in-a-box/modules/client/_posts/2000-01-03-setting-up-the-core.markdown

 <hr />

 At the base of our web application, we will create a new instance of a UIComponent.
 This UIComponent will contain settings and metadata about our core user interface.
-As part of those settings, we will declare a base view, and what URL routes map to which sub-views inside of the base view (a Master-Detail page).
+As part of those settings, we will declare a base view, and what URL routes map to which sub-views inside of the base view (a Master-Detail container called SplitApp).

 1. Create a new file by right clicking the folder `WebContent` and choosing New > File.
 This will create a new file at the same root as your `index.html` file.
-1. Name the new file `Component.js` (case sensitive).
+1. Name the new file `Component.js` (this filename is case sensitive).
 1. Copy the following snippet into the file.

     ```js